kun-24-al/ANNA_DAAN-FoodDonationApplication/README.md

 -   NSS (National Service Scheme) and Robin Hood Army for inspiring the project.
 -   Open-source Java and MySQL communities for development resources.

+---

+## ⚠️ Important Note on API Key Restriction

+This project uses **Google APIs** for translation and text-to-speech features, which require a **private API key** for authentication.

+For **security reasons**, the API key is **not included** in the project files and **prevents public upload or sharing** of the complete working application.

+If you wish to run the project locally:

+1. **Obtain your own Google API key** from the [Google Cloud Console](https://console.cloud.google.com/).
+2. **Replace the placeholder** in the configuration file or code with your generated key.
+3. **Verify your key permissions and billing settings** are correctly configured.

+> 🔐 **Note:** Sharing or uploading the API key publicly violates Google’s Terms of Service and can expose your account to unauthorized access and billing misuse.

+---